Here’s my guidance on how to start and grow your batterie de cuisine en cuivre.

 Stockpots and saucepans are fine at less than 2.5mm.
 These are pans that usually heat liquids (water, stock, soups, sauces, et cetera), and I will repeat the point I made above about fish poaching pans: Liquid cooking doesn’t require thick copper to conduct heat because the water absorbs and spreads the heat far more effectively than the copper.
 There is negligible cooking benefit in my opinion to having a 3mm stockpot or saucepan instead of a 2mm one.

-Sauté pans, rondeaux, and skillets benefit from being 2.5mm or greater.
+Sauté pans and rondeaux benefit from being 2.5mm or greater.
 These pans are shaped for dry cooking — laying down individual pieces of meat or fish or vegetables that pick up heat from contact with the pan’s surface.
 This is where copper really excels because it equalizes the temperature across the floor of the pan so there are no cold (or hot) spots.
 Imagine flopping down two big steaks: they’re cool compared to the pre-heated pan, and immediately absorb all the heat where they rest on the pan.
 On a poorly-conductive cast iron or steel pan, this can create a cold spot for several seconds until the metal reheats, but a highly-conductive copper pan instantly equalizes the heat and the steaks begin cooking right away.
 Likewise, a copper pan won’t develop hot spots over the heat source — instead, the entire base of the pan sustains the heat evenly.
 In my opinion, these are great conditions for stovetop cooking.